 Currently browsing: Article III

-It was on this day in 1807 that former Vice President Aaron Burr was arrested in Alabama and charged with treason.
-The subsequent trial was truly a “Trial of the Century” and one of the first big tests of the Constitution’s Treason clause.
+It was on this day in 1807 that former Vice President Aaron Burr was acquitted of treason charges.
+The trial was truly a “Trial of the Century” in its time and one of the first big tests of the Constitution’s Treason clause.